urql-graphql/urql/docs/extending-and-experimenting.md

 gets called.
 Since we have a nested pipe that takes a promise and enriches our operation with the new token.

+> Here we see that we can alter our operation that finally gets
+> passed to the `fetchExchange`

 This can be made better by not triggering the refreshToken mechanism when the token is still valid.

 ```js
 import { pipe, fromPromise, map, mergeMap } from 'wonka';